The long labor

 With trust, patience and a bit of a "Balancing Act" a women experiencing a long labor can overcome most of the reasons for long labor if it is about her body being in a bit of a twist from hours sitting or standing or being in a bit of a twist.

-Start in early labor with this series of activities:
+Start in early labor with this series of balance activities:

-When a birthing woman is lying down, do an diaphragmatic release (abdominal release).
-Its a myofascial technique that a birth partner can do for a woman.
+If or when a birthing woman is lying down, do an diaphragmatic release (abdominal release).
+This is a myofascial technique that a birth partner can do for a woman.

-Reposition the baby towards the cervix.
 If you know that the baby is facing forward (posterior presentation) or you have back labor in any case, there is a simple technique that works wonders.
 When you can anticipate a contraction coming (contractions have to be somewhat regular) begin an Abdominal Lift, also called a Belly Lift, and hold it during the contraction.
 Let go of your belly in between contractions.
-Do a Belly Lift up to ten times if your labor has the pattern described on the Abdominal Lift description on this website.
+Repeat ten times as described on the Abdominal Lift description on this website.

 You've release some constriction by bringing your body into better balance.
 You are being mindful about gravity friendly positions.
 Now you may need to move your pelvis to help your baby move down.